solana-labs/solana-program-library/README.md

 * [stake-pool](https://github.com/solana-labs/solana-program-library/tree/master/stake-pool/program)
 * [token](https://github.com/solana-labs/solana-program-library/tree/master/token/program)

-All other programs are updated on a best-effort basis with community involvement.
-Many programs, including
-[token-swap](https://github.com/solana-labs/solana-program-library/tree/master/token-swap/program)
-and [token-lending](https://github.com/solana-labs/solana-program-library/tree/master/token-lending/program),
-are not audited, so fork and deploy them at your own risk.
+All other programs are maintained on a best-effort basis with community support and the team has no plans to deploy them to Mainnet Beta at this time.
+Many programs, including [token-swap](https://github.com/solana-labs/solana-program-library/tree/master/token-swap/program) and [token-lending](https://github.com/solana-labs/solana-program-library/tree/master/token-lending/program), are not audited, so fork and deploy them at your own risk.